 Earnings by highest qualification

-The relationship between environment professionals' rate of pay and highest level of qualification, as shown by the IEMA pay and benefit's survey 2011
+The relationship between environment professionals' rate of pay and their highest level of qualification, as shown by the IEMA practitioners' survey 2014

 Read the full survey results:

 - IEMA's practitioners' survey 2014 - key findings

 - The gender gap: Men and women's pay